vladigleba/vladigleba.github.io/posts/gospel/law.md

 > O LORD, *thou hast searched me, and known me*.
 Thou knowest my downsitting and mine uprising, thou understandest my thought afar off.
 Thou compassest my path and my lying down, and *art acquainted with all my ways*.
 For there is not a word in my tongue, but, lo, O LORD, thou knowest it altogether.
 {% ct 'Psalm 139:1-4' %}

 God knows me better than I know myself, and He knows if I truly love Him.
-The Ten Commandments are really a mirror for me that shows my genuine condition; they provide evidence letting me know if I truly love Him because it can be easy to deceive myself.
+The Ten Commandments are really a mirror that shows my genuine condition; they provide evidence letting me know if I truly love Him because it can be easy to deceive myself.
 Jesus says there will be people who served Him and thought they loved Him, but their lawlessness will say otherwise.

 ## What promise does God give me?